SOE-Space/SOE-Space.github.io/_posts/2025-05-16-音乐-In-the-Aeroplane-Over-the-Sea.md

 {% include figure
    image_path="/assets/contents/2025-05-16-in the aeroplane over the sea.jpg"
    alt="专辑图片"
-   caption="In the Aeroplane Over the Sea" width="500"
+   caption="In the Aeroplane Over the Sea - Neutral Milk Hotel" width="500"
 %}